w4fflesjr/w4fflesjr.github.io/README.md

 ## Installation

 1. Open the link in **Safari** on iPhone (Chrome and other browsers do not support all required features)
-1. Tap the **Share** button at the bottom of the screen
-1. Tap **“Add to Home Screen”**
-1. Launch from your home screen for the full-screen experience
+1. Bookmark it or keep the tab open for easy access

+> **Note:** Adding to Home Screen is not recommended — iOS restricts location access for home screen web apps, which will prevent the app from working.

 ## Usage